20 Free Summer Programs for High School Students

 Application deadline: February 29, 2024

 Program dates: May 20, 2024 - July 29, 2024.
-If these dates do not work for you, the institute recommends you note your available dates in your application (You are required to give 8-weeks, with 40 hours per week).
+If these dates do not work for you, the institute recommends that you note your available dates in your application (you are required to give 8 weeks, with 40 hours per week).

 Eligibility: Highly motivated students in high school who will be at least 16 years old before the internship begins can apply.

-Stipend: A stipend will be provided, but there is no information on the exact amount.
-Travel, and housing expenses will be covered.
+Stipend: A stipend will be provided, but no information on the exact amount is available.
+Travel and housing expenses will be covered.

 Location: Carnegie Mellon University (Pittsburgh, PA)